Tourism

 This overview highlights priority Tourism Master Plan actions and their status as we continue moving from strategy to implementation.

-A1.1 – Confirm roles, responsibilities, and decision-making processes for tourism management, development, and marketing – As Requested
+A1.1 – Confirm roles, responsibilities and decision making processes for tourism management, development and marketing – In Progress

-A1.3 – Establish a mechanism for the Town of Collingwood to gather input, insight, and feedback on Tourism Master Plan implementation matters from key stakeholders – As Requested
+A1.3 – Establish a mechanism for the Town of Collingwood to gather input, insight, and feedback on Tourism Master Plan implementation matters from key stakeholders – In Progress

-A1.4 – Create and implement a financially sustainable revenue model for executing Tourism Master Plan strategies – As Requested
+A1.4 – Create and implement a financially sustainabl revenue model for executing Tourism Master Plan strategies – In Progress

 - A1.2 – Develop a Tourism Master Plan implementation tracker and process for monitoring progress 100%